 Towson is a member of the University System of Maryland (USM), which includes 12 institutions and two regional higher education centers.
 A Board of Regents has oversight over the USM campuses.
 President Maravene Loeschke arrived in January 2012.
 The University Senate and its committees develop university policies and procedures, and serves in an advisory capacity to the President.

-The University has six divisions (Academic Affairs, Administration & Finance, Innovation & Applied Research, Student Affairs, University Advancement, and University Marketing & Communications).
+The University has six divisions (Academic Affairs, Administration and Finance, Division of Strategic Partnerships and Applied Research, Student Affairs, University Advancement, and University Marketing and Communications).
 The Division of Academic Affairs is composed of seven colleges (Business & Economics, Education, Fine Arts & Communication, Health Professions, Liberal Arts, Jess and Mildred Fisher College of Science & Mathematics, Honors), and an Office of Graduate Studies.
 The provost is the chief academic officer and vice president of Academic Affairs.

 Towson was founded in Baltimore City in 1866 as The Maryland State Normal School.
 In 1915, it moved to its current location, becoming the Maryland State Teachers College at Towson in 1935, offering a BS degree in education.
 The institution's mission was expanded in 1946 with the introduction of a variety of degree programs in the arts and sciences, and ongoing programmatic expansion led to its becoming Towson State College in 1963.
 The move to a more diverse academic portfolio resulted in the transition to Towson State University in 1976 and Towson University in 1997.